assombrance/Quantomatic/README.md

 - sbt

 ### Run from source
-Don't forget to install the pieces of software listed in the (#Run) section for this one
+Don't forget to install the pieces of software listed in the [##-Run] section for this one
 ~~~~
 $ cd [project directory]/scala
 $ sbt run